-If you loved "Emily in Paris" as much as we did, you'll be excited to hear the instant Netflix hit is returning for a second season.
+If you loved "Emily in Paris" as much as we did, you'll be excited to hear the instant Netflix hit is back in production for its second season.

-The video opens with Ashley Park as Mindy, holding up a bottle of Sancerre (a type of dry, fruity white wine) to the camera before pouring out two glasses and clinking them together in celebration.
-Mindy says simply, "deux."
+The video opened with Park as Mindy, holding up a bottle of Sancerre (a type of dry, fruity white wine) to the camera before pouring out two glasses and clinking them together in celebration and saying simply, "deux."

-Next up is William Abadie, who plays Antoine Lambert, one of Emily's clients who owns a perfume company, spritzes some cologne and repeats, "deux."
-Then, Camille Razat, who portrays Emily's friend Camille, holds up two bottles of champagne, flashes a big smile and adds her own enthusiastic, "deux."
+Abadie, who plays Antoine Lambert, one of Emily's clients who owns a perfume company, then spritzed some cologne and repeated, "deux."
+The video cut to Razat, who portrays Emily's friend Camille.
+She held up two bottles of champagne, flashed a big smile and added her own enthusiastic, "deux."

-Lucas Bravo, who plays Emily's main love interest, Gabriel, follows by cracking two eggs into a skillet in a re-creation of a scene from the show's first season.
+Bravo, who plays Emily's main love interest, Gabriel, followed up by cracking two eggs into a skillet in a re-creation of a scene from the show's first season.

-Of course, the clip would be remiss if it didn't include Emily's co-workers and boss at the fictional marketing agency, Savoir, Luc, Julien and Sylvie, played by Bruno Gouery, Samuel Arnold and Philippine Leroy-Beaulieu respectively.
+The clip also featured Emily's co-workers and boss at the fictional marketing agency, Savoir: Luc, Julien and Sylvie, played by Gouery, Arnold and Leroy-Beaulieu respectively.

-Lily Collins as Emily Cooper rounds out the star-studded video, and as she looks down at two text message notifications, sighs and says forlornly, "Ugh, deux."
+Collins as Emily Cooper rounded out the star-studded video, and as she leed down at two text message notifications, sighed and said forlornly, "Ugh, deux."

 As part of the announcement, Netflix also shared a fictional letter from Emily's boss, Sylvie, announcing the news.